COSC3020/theory-vs-practice-22dcolli/README.md

 #2

 We went over this particular problem in class I believe, and so I'll go through to the best of my understanding.
-We start by looking at the average complexity of any standard binary search tree($\theta$)
+We start by looking at the average complexity of any standard binary search tree($\theta(log_n$)